Koustubha-naik/Sangai-Example/content/loktak/phumdis.md

 # 🛶 Lives of the Local Fishermen

 Loktak Lake is more than a body of water — it is a living, breathing lifeline for the communities that surround it.
 For generations, families have depended on this vast lake for food, income, shelter, and identity.
-The relationship between the people and the lake is deep, ancient, and full of respect.
+The relationship between the people and the lake is deep, ancient.

 ---